libp2p/go-libp2p/dashboards/README.md

 and opening Grafana at http://localhost:3000.

+### Details on Pyroscope (Developer Profiling)

+Pyroscope is a continuous profiling platform that allows you to monitor the performance of your applications in real-time.
+In the provided code, it is used alongside Prometheus for profiling and metrics collection.

+#### Features:

+- Application Performance Monitoring: Tracks various profile types, including CPU usage, memory allocation.
+- Real-time Insights: Enables detailed analysis of bottlenecks and issues in your code.

 ### Making Dashboards usable with Provisioning

 The following section is only relevant for creators of dashboards.